pariza30/Sampling/README.md

 ## Results

-The accuracy of each model under different sampling techniques is stored in:
+The accuracy of each model under different sampling techniques is as follows:

-`Accuracy_Table.csv`
 <img width="678" height="240" alt="Screenshot 2026-02-02 at 7 04 28 PM" src="https://github.com/user-attachments/assets/8a423f50-ccde-46be-b119-c26a1a568d56" />

 ---